Prodge/3402-Project/README.md

 A script is also available that will compile and run the program `./build`

+### Dependencies

+Openmp is used for threading

 Install openmp with `sudo pacman -S openmp`

+### Arguments

 Run with arguments `./main path/to/data/file path/to/keys/file`

+Alternativley run with no arguments and the files found in the `./data` folder will be used.

+### Bonus

+Some Openmp experiments can be found in the `./openmp` folder